cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 weight: 1
 layout: single
 meta:
-   title: Deploy and configure Microsoft Office 365 with Area 1 as MX Record
+   title: Deploy and configure Microsoft Office 365 with Area 1 as the MX Record
 ---

-# Deploy and configure Microsoft Office 365 with Area 1 as MX Record
+# Deploy and configure Microsoft Office 365 with Area 1 as the MX Record

 ![A schematic showing where Area 1 security is in the life cycle of an email received](/email-security/static/inline-setup/o365-area1-mx/office365-mx.png)